First-in-Maryland Trial Launched to Test Experimental Device for Thoracoabdominal Aortic Aneurysms

 That small opening requires preparation and planning to ensure all the stents or grafts will fit together when assembled inside the aorta, all while the heart continues to pump blood.
 3-D imaging, 3-D printing and extensive measurements prior to the surgery come together to make sure each piece is precisely sized and angled for the next one to fit.
 "You are essentially opening a graft that literally looks like an octopus, four 'legs' instead of eight, and each 'leg' goes to one major artery to provide blood flow to the main organs," said Dr. Toursavadkohi.

-He said the team, including another vascular surgeon (Michael Hall, MD, clinical assistant professor, UMSOM), and two cardiac surgeons (Mehrdad Ghoreishi, MD, assistant professor of surgery, UMSOM, and Siamak Dahi, MD, UMSOM visiting instructor and cardiac surgery fellow), placed upwards of 20 stents in the first patient.
+He said the team, including two cardiac surgeons (Mehrdad Ghoreishi, MD, assistant professor of surgery, UMSOM, and Siamak Dahi, MD, UMSOM visiting instructor and cardiac surgery fellow), placed upwards of 20 stents in the first patient.
 They have since used TAMBE for other patients as part of the study.

 The multicenter study will enroll 102 patients who will be followed for five years.
 The research will measure the percentage of uncomplicated technical success with the procedure as well as the percentage of participants who do not require significant additional treatment for five years.